The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 Bishu picked up his pothi bag and walked toward the eastern assembly without answering.

-For two days Bishu worked in the assembly — reviewing plans, taking measurements, doing what was asked of him.
-He did it well.
-He did it quietly.
-He was trying to understand the structure of the work before he spoke about the work.
+For two days Bishu worked in the assembly — reviewing plans, taking measurements, doing what was asked.
+He did it well and quietly.
+He was trying to understand the structure of the work before he said anything about the work.

-On the third day he understood the problem.
+On the third day he found the problem.

-It was a foundation question.
+A foundation question.
 The primary base course on the western section had been laid three degrees off the cardinal alignment.
-Three degrees — invisible to the eye, almost nothing.
-Catastrophic over the height of a structure like this one.
-By the time the shikhara rose to its intended elevation, the accumulated deviation would be — he calculated it twice, sitting against a stone with his reed — more than the width of a man’s hand at the crown.
+Three degrees — nothing to the eye.
+Catastrophic at height.
+By the time the shikhara reached its intended elevation, the accumulated deviation would be — he calculated it twice, sitting against a stone with his reed — more than the width of a man’s hand at the crown.
 On a building designed to receive the sun’s first rays at precise angles on the morning of the solstice, a hand’s width at the crown was not a small matter.

 He walked across the site toward Hamija’s platform.

-Hamija was occupied.
-He had been occupied, as far as Bishu could observe, without interruption since dawn — managing three simultaneous problems on different sections of the site, his voice moving from section to section with the assurance of a man who has been doing this for thirty years and does not require external confirmation of what he already knows.
-He had also, Bishu understood from three days of observation, made the foundation decision himself and was not revisiting it.
+Hamija was managing three simultaneous problems on different sections, his voice moving from section to section without interruption.
+He had been doing this for thirty years, it was clear, and did not require outside confirmation of what he already knew.
+He had also, Bishu understood from three days of watching, made the foundation decision himself and was not revisiting it.

 Bishu reached the base of the platform.